CathyQian/Data-Structures-and-Algorithms/Algorithm Summary.md

 - result (where's the ending point?)

 Sometimes it's hard to think of dp solution directly.
 A common strategy is to start with brutal force and then think about how to reduce redundant steps.
 A good reference can be found here: https://leetcode.com/problems/best-time-to-buy-and-sell-stock-iv/solution/
+**Alternatively, try to convert the problem into a 2D (or 3D matrix) problem, fill in status gradually.**
 - Classical problem 1: backpack problem.
 Use 2D dp matrix can easily solve the problem given two parameters.
 Alternatively, 2D dp matrix can be replaced by two 1D array pre and post which are updated interwavingly.

 ```Python